junxit/us-congress-bills-111/bill.md

 - Whereas even though Asian-Americans and Pacific Islanders faced the injustices of racial prejudice as exemplified by the Chinese Exclusion Act, the internment of Japanese Americans and Japanese/Latin-Americans, the Vincent Chin case, and other events, the community has made considerable contributions to the vast cultural, economic, educational, military, and technological advancements of the United States;
 - Whereas Asian-Americans and Pacific Islanders such as civil rights activist, Yuri Kochiyama, Medal of Honor recipient, Herbert Pililaau, the first Asian-American Congressman, Dalip Singh Saund, the first Asian-American Congresswoman, Patsy Mink, and others have made significant strides in the political and military realms;
 - Whereas the Presidential Cabinet includes a record three Asian-Americans: Energy Secretary Steven Chu, Commerce Secretary Gary Locke, and Veterans Affairs Secretary Eric Shinseki; and
-- Whereas Asian/Pacific-American Heritage Month provides the people of the United States with an opportunity to recognize the achievements, contributions, history, and concerns of Asian-Americans and Pacific Islanders: Now, therefore, be it
+- Whereas celebrating Asian/Pacific-American Heritage provides the people of the United States with an opportunity to recognize the achievements, contributions, history, and influence concerns of Asian-Americans and Pacific Islanders: Now, therefore, be it

 That the House of Representatives—

-- **(1)** recognizes that the incredible diversity of different racial and ethnic groups, including Asian-Americans and Pacific Islanders, is a source of strength for the United States;
+- **(1)** recognizes that the incredible diversity of different racial and ethnic groups, including Asian-Americans and Pacific Islanders, is a source of strength for the United States; and
-- **(2)** recognizes that the Asian-American and Pacific Islander community is influential and crucial to the society and culture of the United States;
-- **(3)** reaffirms its commitment to the goals and ideals of Asian/Pacific-American Heritage Month; and
-- **(4)** celebrates the contributions of Asian-Americans and Pacific Islanders to the United States.
+- **(2)** celebrates the contributions of Asian-Americans and Pacific Islanders to the United States.